OverclockedTim/lunchtime-voter/README.md

 # Overview

-Lunchtime Voter is a primarily two things - fun project for teams and weekend exploration of bleeding edge technologies <echo>OF THE FUTURE</echo>.
+Lunchtime Voter is a primarily two things - 1.
+An example project for Angular 2 and Firebase, and 2. a tool for teams to decide where to go for lunch.

 ## Technologies

 * Typescript as web client language
 * Angular 2 as framework
 * Firebase as database
-* Possibly Materialize.css as CSS framework?
-I can't find a lot that really works well with Angular 2 just yet.
+* Materialize.css as CSS framework.
+(This may get swapped out in the future when the angular team gets angular-material ready for Angular 2)

 ### Possible Future Technologies